 CQ Press and Congressional Quarterly Inc. have been helpful as always.
 January Layman-Wood ably oversaw the development of this new edition.
 Sabra Bissette Ledent did another superb job of copyediting.
-Kerry Kern, whose hand in earlier editions helped develop this volume, returned to handle production chores under tight deadlines.
+We are especially grateful for January and Sabra's work in developing the means to revise and submit tables and figures wholly in electronic form.
+Finally, Sally Ryman deftly handled production chores under tight deadlines.

 In creating this volume of basic statistical information on American government and politics, our goal has always been to provide broad coverage that spans, whenever possible, a lengthy time perspective.
 The text, along with the Guide to References for Political Statistics, can serve as a fundamental reference book for those who wish to stay informed about numerous aspects of American politics.

-Although data are more essential and more readily available, the interpretive skills are all too often lacking.
-Unless one knows how to read them, tables and figures can be less than useful; they can be intimidating, incomprehensible, and boring.
+Although data are more essential and more readily available, the potential users of data are all too often lacking interpretive skills.
+Unless one knows how to read them, tables and figures can be less than useful; rather, they can be intimidating, incomprehensible, and boring.
 Yet properly understood, tables and figures can be a resource of considerable value and, surprisingly to many students, even intelligible and interesting.

 This volume will not teach statistical methods, but it will foster a greater familiarity with the appropriate cautions about reading too much or too little into tables and figures.
-This introduction, the chapter introductions, and the Guide to References are all intended to enhance the reader's understanding of how to make better use of tabular information.
-They are designed to help the reader to extract the maximum amount of information from tables, to understand the level of accuracy in tabular information as well as the various sources and kinds of inaccuracies, and to find additional information, including up-to-date information that must be found in serial publications rather than books.
+This introduction, the chapter introductions, and the Guide to References are all intended to enhance readers' understanding of how to make better use of data displayed in tables and figures.
+More specifically, they are designed to help readers to extract the maximum amount of information from tables and figures, to understand the level of accuracy and kinds of inaccuracies in displays of data as well as the various sources used, and to find additional information, including the up-to-date information that must be found in serial publications rather than books.

-Some readers, particularly students who are accustomed to working with numbers as they appear in textbooks, are sometimes frustrated, perhaps even mystified, when confronted with whole tables of numbers—not to mention a whole book of tables and figures.
+Some readers, particularly students who are accustomed to working with numbers as they appear in textbooks, are sometimes frustrated, perhaps even mystified, when confronted with whole tables of numbers–not to mention a whole book of tables and figures.
 An important point of departure for these readers is to realize that this book is based principally on simple numerical data, not on the results of complicated statistical manipulations.
 The fanciest statistics presented are averages or medians.
-Regression coefficients, chi-squares, and the like can be revealing and useful, and increasingly political science has become methodologically sophisticated so that many journal articles are opaque to those without the ability to cope with advanced statistics.
-But this book fills a more fundamental need for a single volume encompassing a broad range of data about American politics and as such should be useful to the methodologically skilled and unskilled alike.
+Regression coefficients, chi-squares, and the like can be revealing and useful, and, in fact, increasingly political science has become so methodologically sophisticated that many journal articles are opaque to those without the ability to cope with advanced statistics.
+This book, however, fills a more fundamental need for a single volume encompassing a broad range of data about American politics, and, as such, it should be useful to the methodologically skilled and unskilled alike.

 The material selected for this volume is intended to be the most accurate, up-to-date information possible from the most reputable sources available.
 But anyone who has used statistical information realizes that it is almost never completely error-free.
 This is inevitably true here as well.
 Consider, for example, Tables 11-4 and 11-5.
-Both are taken from the same governmental publication, eighty pages apart.
-The figures reported for total outlays, which appear in both tables, typically match.
-For example, the $590.9 billion total outlays for 1980 noted in Table 11-4 appears identically in Table 11-5.
+Both are taken from the same governmental publication, a hundred pages apart.
+The figures reported for total federal budget outlays, which appear in both tables, typically match.
+For example, the $590.9 billion total outlay for 1980 noted in Table 11-4 matches identically the 1980 outlay shown in Table 11-5.
 Similarly, the total outlays for the other years match perfectly.
-Yet inexplicably, the figures for national defense never quite match, differing by as little as $.3 billion and as much as $3.1 billion.
+Yet inexplicably the figures for national defense never quite match, differing by as little as $.4 billion and as much as $3.6 billion.

 Why do such discrepancies and other kinds of errors (or what appear to be errors) occur?
 The answer varies.

 Sometimes what appears to be an error is simply a matter of rounding.
 For example, 20.2 plus 20.4 equals 41 if one adds and then rounds, but equals 40 if one rounds and then adds.
-This explains why the sums of the numbers in two of the three columns in Table 10-2 do not quite match the totals.
+This explains why the sum of the numbers in one of the columns in Table 10-4 does not quite match the total.
 A similar sort of “error” occurs when percentages sum to 99.8 or 100.2 rather than to 100 plus or minus 0.1 percent.

 Exact Date of Data Collection

 Accurate interpretation of data depends on knowing the precise date of collection and the period covered.
-Sometimes this is obvious.
+Sometimes, the period of collection and any implication for interpretation are obvious.
 For example, the unemployment rate “at the end of the year” may differ if the phrase means the average of the November and December figures rather than the December figure alone.
-The time factor can be more subtle—for example, if a U.S. senator-elect dies and someone from the other party is appointed to fill the seat, the number of Democrats and Republicans elected will differ slightly from the number of Democrats and Republicans that actually take office a few months later.
+The time factor can be more subtle–for example, if a U.S. senator-elect dies and someone from the other party is appointed to fill the seat, the number of Democrats and Republicans elected will differ slightly from the number of Democrats and Republicans that actually take office a few months later.
 Even seemingly similar time spans sometimes conceal important differences.
-Dollar amounts for given years are likely to differ if one uses calendar years rather than fiscal years.
+For example, dollar amounts for given years are likely to differ if the researcher is using calendar years rather than fiscal years.

 The date of data collection is important from another perspective as well.
-Data are often updated, and one needs to know whether one is dealing with the “original” or the “revised” figures.
-Sometimes data providers make it clear that initial figures are subject to change (as when the government reports preliminary economic statistics), and they will label revised statistics as such.
+Data are often updated, and researchers need to know whether they are dealing with the “original” or the “revised” figures.
+Sometimes data providers make it clear that initial figures are subject to change (such as when the government reports preliminary economic statistics), and they will label revised statistics as such.
 But not always.
-We have found numerous instances in which data are revised—and not only for the most recent period.
-It is always a good idea to check the [Page 4]latest publication of a time series to see if there have been changes to previously reported information.
+We have found numerous instances in which data have been revised–and not only for the most recent period.
+It is always a good idea [Page 4]to check the latest publication of a time series to see if there have been changes to previously reported information.